magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 font: large
 ```

-**Key risks:**
+**Key risks:** Will get to this...
-* Reliability: Confident but wrong results
-* Ethics: Bias, plagiarism, environmental cost
-* Over-reliance: Erosion of critical thinking, scientific expertise
-* Accountability: Who is responsible when AI gets it wrong?

-What aspects of data science can be delegated to AI?
+What aspects of data science research can be delegated to AI?
 What should be reserved for human judgment?

 * * *